Finder makes money from featured partners, but editorial opinions are our own.

 Once your buyer agrees to a price, you’ll need to complete the following tasks to sell your car in Canada:

 • Request payment.
 Wait until the money is in your account before you begin the process of transferring ownership.
-Cash and bank drafts are safe payment methods.
+Payment methods can include cash or bank drafts.

 • Transfer ownership.
 Each province has its own requirements for how to do this (outlined below).

 • Organize pick up or delivery.
-Hand your keys over to the buyer or arrange to deliver the vehicle or have someone pick it up.
+Hand your keys over to the buyer, arrange to deliver the vehicle or have someone pick it up.

 How to transfer ownership by province

-The table below explains the steps you need to follow to transfer vehicle ownership in your province.
+This table explains the steps you need to follow to transfer vehicle ownership in your province.
 Please note that this information may change, so it’s best to check with your province’s motor vehicle registry for up-to-date details.

 ProvinceHow to transfer ownership